fenago/pytest-quick-start-guide/pytest-quickstart/Lab_5.md

 pytest, but please explore the vast number of plugins to see whether you can find any that are useful.

-Creating your own plugins is not a topic that is covered in this book, but if you are interested, here are some resources to get you started:
+Creating your own plugins is not a topic that is covered in this course, but if you are interested, here are some resources to get you started:

 -   The pytest documentation: writing plugins (<https://docs.pytest.org/en/latest/writing_plugins.html>).
--   Brian Okken\'s wonderful book about pytest Python testing with pytest, which delves deeper than this book does, has an excellent lab on how to write your own plugins.
+-   Brian Okken\'s wonderful book about pytest Python testing with pytest, which delves deeper than this course does, has an excellent lab on how to write your own plugins.